tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 When you first attune this staff, choose a type of terrain (see the druid terrain caster from 13 True Ways for terrain types).
 While in that terrain, when you heal using a recovery, heal 2d12 additional hit points (epic: +3d12).
-When you use the daily power, until the end of the battle, all land-based locations in the battle become a terrain type of your choice.
+When you use the full recovery power, until the end of the battle, all land-based locations in the battle become a terrain type of your choice.
 In addition, once per level you can make the terrain change permanent.

 **Quirk:** Tastes the ground—or a similar act—when entering new terrain.